SerryJohns/PopularMovies1/README.md

-# PopularMovies1
+# PopularMovies

-Stage one of the Popular Movies App with the Main Discovery Screen, a details view, and settings
+Popular Movies App with the Main Discovery Screen, a details view, and settings

 ### Project Set up